 Backup and Backup Retention Policy Template

-CIOs and IT Managers need to consider manadated compliance requirements
+CIOs and IT Managers need to consider mandated compliance requirements

-Just added Best Practices for Backup, Cloud Backup and Mobile Device Backup
+Just added SLA issues to be addressed and propose metrics to be used in SLAs.
+Includes Best Practices for Backup, Cloud and Mobile Device Backup

 Question that need to be answered are:

 - Is our data safe in transit and at rest?

 - What prevents hackers from gaining access to our data?

 - Is our data properly handled, stored, and deleted?